-Peter's speech revealed who he was and where he had been reared.
+revealed who be was and where he had been reared.
 Our speech reflects the kind of person we are, exposing our background and our way of life.
 It describes our thinking as well as our inner feelings.

 gone out into the porch, another maid saw him, and said unto them that were there, This fellow was also with Jesus of Nazareth.